byiringirodalio/flexkab-repo/README.md

 #web application

-This is the photoes web application i am going to use html css and javascript
+this is the first project of project of picture website but we changing this project and we trying another one